Sonder (Tesseract album)

-Sonder is the fourth studio album by English progressive metal band, Tesseract.
+Sonder is the fourth studio album by British progressive metal band Tesseract.
 It was released on 20 April 2018 through Kscope, following Polaris (2015).

 Tesseract began recording the album in 2017, releasing its first single, "Smile", on 23 June, with the intention of reworking it for Sonder.
 The album's lead single, "Luminary", was released on 8 February 2018, the same day the album was announced.
 It is notably the band's first full-length release to not feature a lineup change from the previous album.

 Background

 Sonder marks Tesseract's second consecutive release and third overall with the original vocalist, Daniel Tompkins, who first appeared on their debut studio album, One (2011), and later, Polaris.
 A concept album, Sonder was described by Tompkins as "exploring a deep and devouring sense of insignificance".
 "Smile" was released by the band on 23 June 2017, and was described as their "most collaborative track in recent times", but was intended to be reworked and extended for the album.

 The album was originally announced on 8 February 2018, with the simultaneous release of its lead single, "Luminary", and the music video for "King" (directed by Kyle Kadow and Steven Cleavland in Wisconsin) being released on 16 March.
 For the first time, the band acquired the talents of a choir, produced and conducted by Randy Slaugh of White Moth Black Butterfly and recorded at Soularium Studios in the U.S.